awsdocs/amazon-sagemaker-developer-guide/doc_source/linear-learner.md

 The linear learner algorithm requires a data matrix, with rows representing the observations, and columns representing the dimensions of the features\.
 It also requires an additional column that contains the labels that match the data points\.
 At a minimum, Amazon SageMaker linear learner requires you to specify input and output data locations, and objective type \(classification or regression\) as arguments\.
 The feature dimension is also required\.
 For more information, see [ `CreateTrainingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html)\.
 You can specify additional parameters in the `HyperParameters` string map of the request body\.
 These parameters control the optimization procedure, or specifics of the objective function that you train on\.
 For example, the number of epochs, regularization, and loss type\.

+If you're using [Managed Spot Training](https://docs.aws.amazon.com/sagemaker/latest/dg/model-managed-spot-training.html), the linear learner algorithm supports using [checkpoints to take a snapshot of the state of the model](https://docs.aws.amazon.com/sagemaker/latest/dg/model-checkpoints.html)\.

 **Topics**
 + [Input/Output interface for the linear learner algorithm](#ll-input_output)
 + [EC2 instance recommendation for the linear learner algorithm](#ll-instances)